JA

 Ticket

-Please transfer elevators on the 5th floor and proceed to the 7th floor.
+* Upon entry, please present your ticket at the 1st-floor reception and receive your visitor pass.
+Then transfer elevators on the 5th floor and proceed to the 7th floor.

-■Performers: Hiromi Miyakita, dance “Butterfly Mindlessly Seeks Flowers” / Akio Suzuki, “Sound Staff”
+Performers: Hiromi Miyakita, dance “Butterfly Mindlessly Seeks Flowers”; Akio Suzuki, “Sound Staff”

-~Comments by Eiji Watanabe on the Performance at “The Garden of Names”~
+Comments by Eiji Watanabe on the Performance

-when I invited them to participate in an art project I co-founded with Obu City, Aichi Prefecture in 2021.
+I first met the two artists when I invited them to participate in an art project I co-founded with Obu City, Aichi Prefecture in 2021 (guest curator: Satsuki Yamamoto).

+There have been two previous collaborations with “The Garden of the Appellation.”
 One was in 2004, proposed by eca UNION (Edinburgh College of Art Students’ Union) at the Sculpture Court (a multipurpose space).
 The idea involved bringing about 100 alarm clocks into “The Garden of Names,” where they would begin ringing amidst the flowers like insect sounds, each with a different tone.

 The other was during my participation in ArtZuid 2017, the Amsterdam International Sculpture Biennale.
-Within the “Garden of Names” spread across the exhibition site, the Art Chapel, artist Paul Goede presented “Mental Color”.
+Within the “Garden of Names” spread across the exhibition site, the Art Chapel, artist Paul Goede presented Mental Color.

 Since both were collaborations involving sound, the image of collaborating with Mr. Akio Suzuki and Mr. Miyakita, who I worked with at the Tokyo Biennale this time, naturally came to mind.